 -

-Place felt pads under legs/modules to reduce shifting and protect floors.
+Place felt pads under legs or modules to reduce shifting and protect floors.

 -

-If you choose the floor sofa bed, keep a low side table nearby so drinks aren’t on the floor.
+If you choose the floor sofa bed, keep a low side table nearby so drinks stay off the floor.

 -

-For USB armrest models, route the power cable so it doesn’t become a trip point.
+Route the loveseat’s power cable cleanly so the USB feature does not become a trip point.

 -